 With a blink and you miss it driveway and a shriek from this writer “slow down”!!!”
 We are turning into the long drive way flanked by a sign ‘The Drawing Room of Berry’.
 It’s like stepping back in time as we enter the stunning estate.
 To our left, in the distance is a beautiful blue and white manor house framed by a backdrop of hills and trees and a foreground lake.
 There are a number of two-bedroom properties on the estate which can be hired, but we continue down the driveway to our house signposted ‘Treetops’.
 Entry is as simple as tapping a code we received from our welcome email and texts earlier.
 We step into our new home without needing to connect to another soul.
 Bliss.

 The House – Treetops

-Treetops is a one-bedroom luxury escape that’ is perfect for couples, as it’s not only the most secluded on the estate, but also has a number of elements that make it the ultimate weekender.
+Treetops is a one-bedroom luxury escape which is perfect for couples as it’s not only the most secluded on the estate, but also has a number of elements that make it the ultimate weekender.

 With floor to ceiling glass along the length of the house we have a bird’s eye perch of the world below us.
 The views act like a magnet as we pull back the patio doors and walk out onto our terrace.